The History of Old Windebrowe, the Tithe Barn and the Centre

 Or at least let’s go back 500 years or so… to one of the oldest buildings in the Keswick area – Old Windebrowe.
 It dates back to the sixteenth century when German miners from Augsburg came to work at the Brigham Forge, just down the hill from Old Windebrowe.

-It is clear looking at the building that there have been various add-ons, and possible removal of constructions over the years; looking from the northern side of the building (look closely at the photo) it has been extended, a number of times.
+It is clear looking at the building that there have been various add-ons and possible removal of constructions over the years; looking from the northern side of the building (as seen in the photo) it has been extended a number of times.

-and by now, in the late 1700’s the Calvert family owned the property and surrounding land.
-One of the sons, Raisley Calvert, a close friend of William Wordsworth had greatly valued the support and friendship of Wordsworth and saw a great potential in him, encouraging Wordsworth to continue in his writing.
-Raisley became ill with consumption which caused his death at the young age of 21, in 1795, but in his will left Wordsworth a legacy of £900, giving the poet the freedom to devote himself full-time to writing poetry.
+In the late 1700s the Calvert family owned the property and surrounding land.
+One of the sons, Raisley Calvert, a close friend of William Wordsworth, had greatly valued the support and friendship of Wordsworth and saw great potential in him, encouraging Wordsworth to continue in his writing.
+Raisley became ill with consumption, which caused his death at the young age of 21, in 1795.
+In his will he left Wordsworth a legacy of £900, giving the poet the freedom to devote himself full-time to writing poetry.

 Wordsworth acknowledged this debt in his sonnet “To the Memory of Raisley Calvert”